Website banners espace Fxmme - textile workshop new

 Batik is an Indonesian traditional craft where one can draw motifs and patterns using wax on cotton fabric.
 It is a reflection of forgotten times, spaces and identities.

 Rae uses Batik as a way to not forget her roots and culture.
-As a foreigner living in Belgium, the question of identity is always something intriguing for her.
-Personal identity by definition is a concept one develops about themselves over the course of life.
+As a foreigner living in Belgium, the questions on identity are always something intriguing for her.
+Personal identity by definition is a concept one develops about oneself throughout life.
 Thus may include the aspect of life that one has no control over, such as where they grew up, the language they speak, or the colour of their skin, as well as choices they make in life, such as how to spend time and what one believes.
 Rae holds thematic artistic, cultural and creative workshops using collaborative approaches and participatory processes.
 Engaging people in different ways of communication to reach a common ground is always an exciting challenge for her.
 Storytelling methods, cadaver exquisite, incorporated during the workshop generate ideas through texts and visuals from the participants.
 Later on, the material created will form the basis for the Batik patterns.

 Hamdard & Jamileh Ahmadzi